mkmccarty/TokenTimeBoostBot/doc/CustomBoostOrder.md

 * `IF HELPER >TOKENS ELSE <DEFL_EFFORT[50]`
   * Helpers are placed first and sorted by Tokens Wanted.
   * Mains are placed second and sorted by Deflector Effort.
-* `IF SIAB <IHR ELSE <TE`
-  * SIAB runners are placed first and sorted by IHR.
-  * Other boosters are sorted by Truth Eggs.

 ### When `ELSE` is Missing (Sort Does Not Apply)
 If `ELSE` is omitted, **the sort rule does not apply to non-matching boosters**: